open-toolchain/tekton-catalog/devops-insights/README.md

 - Add a github integration to your toolchain with the repository containing the tasks (https://github.com/open-toolchain/tekton-catalog)
 - Add this github integration to the Definitions tab of your Continuous Delivery tekton pipeline, with the Path set to `devops-insights`

+## Usage
+The `sample` sub-directory contains an EventListener and Pipeline definition that you can include in your Tekton pipeline configuration to run an example of the differents DOI related tasks.

 ## doi-publish-buildrecord
 This task publishes build record to [DevOps Insights](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-di_working)